 “The process usually starts by meeting with the director of the play to find out what their requirements are – sometimes there has to be compromise!
 The design for each production is transferred to a plan of the stage.
 The set is primarily built from large pieces of scenery called ‘flats’, they are made from timber and canvas which we then paint according to the director’s requirements and fit together once we get to the theatre.
 If it all works, we have the satisfaction of knowing that all the planning and care has been worthwhile.”

 Want to know more about building sets?
-Contact email@example.com
+Contact us

-We produce posters, fliers and programmes for every show we do.
-If you’re interested in design and would like to get involved in producing this marketing material, we’d love to hear from you.
+We produce printed publicity material for every show we do.
+If you’re interested in design and would like to get involved in producing this material, we’d love to hear from you.
 Perhaps you are studying design at school or college and are looking for a project?

-We also need people to distribute fliers and posters around the town, and to sell programmes for our shows front-of-house.
+We also need people to distribute fliers and posters around the town, and programmes for our shows front-of-house.

-We hope you like our new-look website.
+We hope you like our website and social media.
 If you’ve got expertise in this area – on the technical or the content side – and would like to get involved, please get in touch.
-If you can post things on our Facebook account or Tweet we’d welcome your help.
-Contact: firstname.lastname@example.org
+Contact us

 Publicising our shows in the press helps us to increase our audiences.
-We have strong relationships with the local press such as the Huddersfield Examiner, and are always looking to increase our contacts.
-If you’d like to get involved in this area, please contact email@example.com
+If you’d like to get involved in this area, contact us

 Once the show is in the theatre, the stage manager is in charge of everything!
 They work closely with the director on the lighting and sound requirements and during the performance cue in the lighting, sound, and effects operators to make sure they are executed on time.
 They are in charge of the production at the theatre, making sure that the actors are present and that they ready in the wings when they should be.

 Want to know more about stage managing?
-Contact email@example.com
+Contact us

-The prompt sits in the wings and reads the script as the actors perform it.
+The prompt sits offstage and reads the script as the actors perform it.
 If they forget a line, the prompt calls it out and helps the actors to remember where they are.
 It is a skilful job: you need to be involved in the rehearsal process so that you know the difference between a planned, dramatic pause and when the actors have dried up!

 Want to know more about prompting?
-Contact firstname.lastname@example.org
+Contact us

 Want to know more about props?
-Contact email@example.com
+Contact us